Sunday, October 17, 2010

 'Pueblo'

-The deep green leaves, up to 3 x 1 inches in size are evergreen north to zone 7a.
+The elliptical leaves are up to 3 x 1 inches in size .
+The deep green foliage is evergreen north to zone 7a.

 'Santa Cruz'

-A fast growing, semi-prostrate shrub reaching up to 3.3 x 8 feet in 10 years, eventually up to 5 x 10 feet, bearing red berries.
+A fast growing, semi-prostrate shrub reaching up to 3.3 x 8 feet in 10 years, eventually up to 5 x 10 feet.
+It is an excellent choices for covering embankments.
+The foliage is lush deep green.

 'Silver Lining'